cambridgeitcollege/Git-Commands/Readme.md

 - **git archive --format=[format] [commit hash] -o [output file]**:
    Create an archive of a specific commit.

-Remember to refer to the official Git documentation for more details on each command and their usage.
+Remember to refer to the official Git <a href="https://git-scm.com/docs">Documentation</a> for more details on each command and their usage.

+## Contribution

+Contributions to this repository are welcome and encouraged!
+If you have additional insights, use cases, or examples for any of the Git commands, feel free to submit a pull request.
+Please adhere to the existing formatting and keep explanations clear and concise.

+**To contribute:**

+1. Fork this repository.
+2. Add or Edit the relevant Readme.md file with the command and description.
+3. Push your branch to your forked repository.
+3. Open a pull request to merge your changes back into the main repository.

+By contributing to this repository, you're helping the development community learn and master Git more effectively.